hashicorp/katakoda/consul-service-mesh-2/step3.md

+To access a service running inside a Kubernetes cluster you will have to expose the service to an external network.

 #### Configure port forwarding for your frontend service

 To access the app running inside your Consul service mesh, you will setup port forwarding.